niranjanshr13/android-termux/README.md

 - .wallpaper/${PHONE_NUMBER}.jpg

 ## Info
 - needs to hide from other applications.
     - using (.) to hide it.
+- push to phone to update the local git.